Steve Young: 1991 season

-Following an injury to Montana's elbow in the 1990 NFC Championship Game, which forced him to miss the entire 1991 season, Young got his chance to lead the 49ers.
-He got off to a rough start.
+Following an injury to Montana's elbow in the 1990 NFC Championship Game, which forced him to miss the entire 1991 season, Young got his chance to lead the 49ers, but got off to a rough start.
 Midway through the season, the 49ers found themselves struggling with a 4–4 record.
 In the ninth game of the season, after throwing a franchise-record 97-yard touchdown pass to Taylor, Young suffered a knee injury and was replaced by backup quarterback Steve Bono.
 After a loss in that game and the next, Bono led the 49ers to five consecutive victories, playing so well that coach George Seifert decided to keep him in the starting lineup after Young had recovered.
-It wasn't until late in the 15th game of the season, after Bono went down with an injury of his own, that Young got to play again.
+It was not until late in the 15th game of the season, after Bono went down with an injury of his own, that Young got to play again.
 Young then closed out the season by throwing for 338 yards and three touchdowns and also rushing for 63 yards and another touchdown in a 52–14 win over the Chicago Bears in a Monday Night Football game at Candlestick Park.

 Young finished the season with an NFL best 101.8 passer rating.
-Despite missing five full games and most of a sixth, he still threw for 2,517 yards and 17 touchdowns with only 8 interceptions.
-But despite Young's strong season, the season for the team was widely regarded as a disappointment.
+Despite missing five full games and most of a sixth, he still threw for 2,517 yards, 17 touchdowns, and only eight interceptions.
+Despite Young's strong season, the season for the team was widely regarded as a disappointment.
 The 49ers had slipped from a 14–2 record in the previous season to a 10–6 record in 1991.
-While 10 wins is usually enough to make the playoffs, this time it was not, and San Francisco ended up not playing in the postseason for the first time since 1982.
+10 wins, while usually being enough to grant a playoff spot for a team, kept the 49ers just short of the playoffs, and San Francisco ended up not playing in the postseason for the first time since 1982.
 It was thought by many that Young's days as the 49ers starter were numbered due to the impending return of Montana from the injury to his right elbow, and some observers said the 49ers should trade Young and keep Montana and Bono.
 However, the trade never happened.